Israel speeds vaccines, locks down in hope of March exit from pandemic

-JERUSALEM (Reuters) - Israel will enter what officials hope will be its last coronavirus lockdown on Sunday as they ramp up vaccinations to a pace Prime Minister Benjamin Netanyahu said may allow an emergence from the pandemic by March.
+JERUSALEM (Reuters) - Israel began what officials hope will be its last coronavirus lockdown on Sunday as they ramp up vaccinations to a pace Prime Minister Benjamin Netanyahu said may allow an emergence from the pandemic by March.

 If realised, that could help Netanyahu’s re-election hopes after missteps that include lifting a first lockdown with a premature declaration of victory in May, inconsistent enforcement of curbs and sluggish economic relief.

-After beginning vaccinations a week before the European Union’s roll-out on Sunday, Israel’s centralised health system is now administering around 70,000 shots daily.
-Netanyahu wants that raised to 150,000 by next weekend, with the opening of 24/7 vaccination stations among proposals.
+Since beginning vaccinations a week before Sunday’s European Union roll-out, Israel’s centralised health system has administered 280,000 shots, the world’s fastest rate.

+The opening of 24/7 vaccination stations is under consideration.
+Netanyahu wants the daily rate doubled to 150,000 shots by next weekend.

-Such a pace could enable the vaccination of half of Israel’s 9 million population by the end of January.
+That could enable the vaccination of half of Israel’s 9 million people by the end of January.
 The country has logged almost 400,000 COVID-19 cases and 3,210 deaths.

 “As soon as we are done with this stage, within 30 days we can emerge from the coronavirus, open the economy and do things that no country can do,” Netanyahu said in a televised address.